 I wish to meet a lot of people and communicate

 The concept of traveling is also to meet a lot of people and develop new friendships.
-I wish that I will be able to adapt well with the local community.
+I wish that I will be able to adapt well to the local community.

 I wish to develop my independence